A Parent's Guide to Flu Season 2019

 Getting sick is a part of growing up.

-Everybody gets sick sometime.
+Everybody gets sick sometimes.
 It's part of growing up, and the timing is never great.
-Hopefully you have a great team in place to support when sickness and boo boos happen in your family.
-Our goal is to provide you with tools, data, peace of mind and care when you need them so that you can conquer flu season and all of life's little adventures.
+Hopefully, you have a great team in place to support when sickness and boo-boos happen in your family.
+Our goal is to provide you with tools, data, peace of mind, and care when you need them so that you can conquer flu season and all of life's little adventures.